SitecorePowerShell/Book/README.md

 By no means is this book a complete and authoritative guide to all things SPE, but we sure hope to provide you enough to be effective.

-We've maintained a fairly comprehensive list of links to [blogs and videos](http://blog.najmanowicz.com/sitecore-powershell-console/) to help you learn all there is to know about SPE.
+We've also maintained a fairly comprehensive list of links to [blogs and videos](http://blog.najmanowicz.com/sitecore-powershell-console/) to help you learn all there is to know about SPE.
 We hope you find this book helpful.

 Development Team: